So, you have confirmed that you have a rat in your house!

 Prepare For Battle

-Before you even set foot in any spaces where the rats might be hiding (loft, basement, etc.), you need to be prepared.
+You need to be prepared before you even set foot in any spaces where the rats might be hiding (loft, basement, etc.).

-Preparation is key to ensure you remain safe and healthy, so use the following safety strategy:
+Preparation is critical to ensure you remain safe and healthy, so use the following safety strategy:

 - Face Mask